 - Classifies features such as structural elements, process steps, mode of operation or results believed to be new

 Contact an Attorney

 For an easier journey through the patent application process and USPTO, post your patent needs and receive free custom quotes from the top five percent of patent attorneys.
-They have an average of 14 years of experience with high-profile clients like Google and Twilio.
+They have an average of 14 years of experience with high-profile clients like Google and Airbnb.